Dromahair: Geography

-Dromahair lies in the hilly north west of Leitrim amid some stunning unspoiled natural landscapes.
+Dromahair lies in the hilly north west of County Leitrim amid some stunning unspoiled natural landscapes.
 The "Sleeping Giant" mountain formation (comprising Keelogyboy, Leean and Benbo) is visible on approaches to the village, as is Lough Gill below the Slieve Daeáne and Killerry mountain.
 The village itself is also idyllic, located on the banks of the River Bonet, which flows into Lough Gill.
 Much of Dromahair was modelled on a village in Somerset by the Earl of Leitrim, and the central streetscape still follows the pattern set down by him.

 History

 The village takes its name from the ridge of high ground on which it is located above the Bonet River.
 The ridge was the site of the important early church site of Drumlease, a Patrician foundation of the fifth century AD.
 The name in Irish is Droim Dhá Ethiar, meaning apparently the "Ridge of Two (Air) Demons".

 During the medieval period, Dromahair was the capital of Breifne - a Gaelic confederation that stretched from Kells in County Meath across County Cavan and north County Leitrim to County Sligo.
 It was the seat of the O'Rourkes - the ancient Kings of Brieifne.
 The ruins of the O'Rourke castle (built c.
 950 AD) and banqueting hall are present in the village.
 On the ruins of this ancient site now fourteen holiday cottages have been built.

 It is also the place from which Devorgilla (wife of Tiernan O'Rourke) was abducted by Dermot McMurrough (the King of Leinster) in 1153 to Ferns, an act which brought about a feud and McMurrough's eventual exile from Ireland.

-Creevelea Abbey, located on the outskirts of the village, is a Franciscan Friary which was founded in 1508 and was in use until the 17th century when the Franciscans were forced to leave by the Cromwellian army.
+Creevelea Abbey, located on the outskirts of the village, is a Franciscan Friary which was founded as a daughter foundation of Donegal Abbey in 1508 and was in use until the 17th century when the Franciscans were forced to leave by the New Model Army.
 The nave, choir, tower and transept are well preserved and it is now protected as a national monument.
 In addition, a fortified house constructed for Sir William Villiers (c.
 1629) is located in the village.
 In 1798 General Humbert led Irish and French forces to defeat the British at battles in Castlebar and at Carricknagat near Collooney.
 Humbert's forces were then pursued through Leitrim to Longford.
 His army is known to have rested in Dromahair and captured British artillery was thrown into the Bonet to allow faster movement of the army.

 Dromahair was connected to the railway network until the late 1950s.
 The railway station opened on 1 September 1881 as part of the Sligo, Leitrim and Northern Counties Railway connecting Sligo and Enniskillen.
 It closed on 1 October 1957 with the closure of the line.

 William Butler Yeats used to visit the town regularly to meet the parish priest.
 He refers to that priest in his poem "The old priest Peter Gilligan" and to Dromahair in "The man who dreamed of Faeryland":